WICG/digital-credentials/README.md

 }
 ```

 When [DiscoverFromExternalSource](https://w3c.github.io/webappsec-credential-management/#dom-credential-discoverfromexternalsource-slot) is invoked, the `DiscoverFromExternalSource` function of each of the different identity providers  specified in the `IdentityCredentialRequestOptions.providers` is run in parallel.
-If any throws an error that that error is the result of `IdentityCredential`'s DiscoverFromExternalSource.
-If one or more return an `IdentityCredential` then the user agents picks one of the values to the result, as its discretion.
+If any throws an error then that error is the result of `IdentityCredential`'s DiscoverFromExternalSource.
+If one or more return an `IdentityCredential` then the user agents picks one of the values as the result, as its discretion.
 Otherwise the result is `null`.

 ## Examples